 Presenting HP StoreOnce To DPM

-As for presenting HP StoreOnce backup to DPM, it is very straightforward by following those steps:
+As for presenting HP StoreOnce backup to DPM, it is very straightforward by following the steps below:

 1- Create a Virtual Tape Library (VTL) inside the StoreOnce.

 2- Connect to the VTL by using Fiber channel (FC) or through iSCSI port, both options are doable to use with DPM.
 I am using iSCSI in my environment.

 3- Open Device Manager on the DPM Server to confirm the Tape drives are showing successfully.

 As you can see Windows Server 2012 R2 did not recognize the Tape drives.
 The Medium Changer devices is showing Unknown Medium Changer and there is a question mark under Other devices as well.